What does RASA offer my child that other schools do not?

 What is RASA’s inclement weather policy?

 As a private school that does not utilize student bussing, RASA is able to safely stay open in most weather situations.
+When inclement weather occurs, families are notified of the school's operational status via email as well as "Status/Cancellations" postings on local media websites.

 The ability to be open for after-school care & other after-school clubs is made on a case-by-case basis based upon forecasted weather conditions.